EliahKagan/TreeTraversalAnimations/README.md

 #### Iterative implementations of the recursive algorithms

-These are depth-first iteratively implementations using state machines that represent the process of making recursive calls.
+These are depth-first iterative implementations using state machines that represent the process of making recursive calls.
 The stack is not of nodes, but instead of *frames*, where each frame holds a reference to a node as well as a datum indicating where to resume.
 Conceptually, the node field represents a